aws-samples/awsome-distributed-training/3.test_cases/neuronx-distributed/llama3/slurm/README.md

 ### Setting up software stack

 In this step, you will prepare the software stack and scripts needed for the next stage.
-Specifically, you wil:
+Specifically, you will:

 1. Create a Python virtual environment, including Neuron Distributed, used for the pretraining task.
 2. Fetch scripts used for the Llama3-70B model training.